Jack Barlow

 Instructor

-Jack was first introduced to Arakan in 2018 by his father, who had been training Arakan for a while, and quickly developed a passion for training.
-Jack especially loved the self defence element and practicality of Arakan.
+Jack was introduced to Arakan in 2018 by his father, a long-time practitioner, and quickly developed a passion for the self-defence and practicality of the style.
+He appreciates how Arakan builds strength, focus, confidence, and discipline—qualities that empower individuals to live life to the fullest.

 Student Testimonials